 Documenting your production exercises

 The documentation for your production exercises will include an intention, which outlines what you hope to achieve during the exercise and a realisation, which explains what you have learned.
-A detailed overview of the Production Exercise can be found on the VCAA website.
-Your production exercise cannot be used in the final production in any way.
+Your production exercises cannot be used in the final production in any way.

 Writing your intention

 The intention for each of your production exercises will include a discussion of style, aesthetic qualities, technical equipment, media processes.
 It will also include, as appropriate, planning documentation such as scripts or storyboards.